martinberlin/cale-idf/README.md

 If you like this component and it made your life easier please consider becoming a sponsor where you can donate as little as 2 u$ per month.
 Just click on:
 ❤ Sponsor  on the top right

-♢ For cryptocurrency users is also possible to donathe Ethereum:
+♢ For cryptocurrency users is also possible to help this project transferring Ethereum:

-0x68cEAB84F33776a7Fac977B2Bdc0D50933344086    (ETH Wallet address)
+0x68cEAB84F33776a7Fac977B2Bdc0D50933344086

+We are thankful for the support and contributions so far!